Director & FounderAyako School of Ballet

 Mariko Ishikawa Ballet and Jazz Instructor

 Mariko, a San Francisco native, is an alumna of Ayako School of Ballet.
 She is currently performing professionally with companies such as Albany Berkshire Ballet, Mandance Company San Francisco, and Menlowe Ballet.
 She has also been invited to perform with Peninsula Youth Ballet, Diablo Ballet and DManagement’s “Performing in Chicago”.
 In the summer of 2012, Mariko competed for and won the prestigious Beach Blanket Babylon Scholarship for the Arts by the Steve Silver Foundation.
-Mariko is currently working on her BFA in Performing Arts and Liberal Studies at Saint Mary’s College.
+Mariko received her BA in Performing Arts and Liberal Studies at Saint Mary’s College.